'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

 3. How the Phantoms' "Nothing to Lose" Tuxes Came to Be

-"The best [looks] were probably... it would have to be when Caleb dresses the Phantoms up in tuxedos.
-That was the best because the shirt that Owen is wearing is actually a woman's Versace's shirt; it's a silk blouse.
-The sleeves were a little too short on him, so I had to take the sleeves off and rebuild the sleeves so it would fit him and open up the back, so that it would he would be able to play the drums and cross his arms.
-And then Reggie, Jeremy's character, I wanted a pussy bow so bad, but you're never going to find that in a men's shirt.
-I found a vintage Gucci shirt at a vintage store and I bought that shirt for 35 or 40 bucks.
-It had ladybug buttons on them.
-It fit him so perfectly; it was an extra large women's Gucci shirt.
-Then I'd put that suit on him from Joshua Kane, and I was just like, "Oh my God.
-This is the look."
-Of course I took the ladybugs off.
-It's stuff like that I couldn't believe worked."
+"The best [looks] were probably the Phantoms in tuxedos, when Caleb dresses them up in the Hollywood Ghost Club.
+The shirt that Owen is wearing is actually a woman's Versace's shirt; it's a silk blouse.
+The sleeves were a little too short on him, so I had to take the sleeves off and rebuild them so it would fit him perfectly while also allowing him to play the drums.
+And then Reggie, Jeremy's character, I was on a mission to find a pussy bow shirt so bad, but it's close to impossible to find that in menswear.
+I found a Gucci shirt that had ladybug buttons on them at a vintage store.
+It fit him so perfectly, when he tried it on I was just like, 'Oh my God.
+This is the look.'
+I couldn't believe it worked!"

 GET THE LOOK: